bernardosulzbach/dungeon/CONTRIBUTING.md

 **Code comments**

 You may find several classes, interfaces and methods with complete Javadoc.
 This is no longer required.
-Aim for clear and concise implementation comments only.
+Clear and concise implementation comments are enough.
 Note that these comments may follow the Javadoc rules, but don't need to.